Scott K. Metlen, Dept. Head, Department of Business (301F J. A. Albertson Bldg. 83844-3161; phone 208/885-7146).

 Econ 272 Foundations of Economic Analysis (4 cr)

-May be used as core credit in J-3-d.
+May be used as general education credit in J-3-d.
 One-semester introductory course on the principles of economics, covering both micro- and macro- concepts, theory, analysis, and applications.
 May involve evening exams.
-Carries no credit after Econ 201 and 202; carries 3 credits after either Econ 201 or 202.
-Students who have successfully completed this course, have not completed Econ 340, and later decide to major in economics are required, in consultation with the advisor, to take either Econ 201 or 202 for 2 credits.
+Carries no credit after Econ 201 and Econ 202; carries 3 credits after either Econ 201 or Econ 202.
+Students who have successfully completed this course, have not completed Econ 340, and later decide to major in economics are required, in consultation with the advisor, to take either Econ 201 or Econ 202 for 2 credits.

 Econ 299 (s) Directed Study (cr arr)

 May only be repeated once.
 Student may petition to repeat a second time in consultation with the Dean and course faculty team.
 This course covers the fundamental economic principles in applied business decisions from both micro and macroeconomic perspectives.